onur-c/odin-recipes/README.md

 # odin-recipes

 ## This is Project:Recipes
-    A basic recipe website for practicing HTML.
+    A basic recipe website.
+    - For practice purposes -